“The Knowledge Library”

 • It is to be noted that it is Parliament that would be the sole authority to legislate in this matter and that State Legislatures shall have no voice.
 To this extent, invidious discrimination in different States is sought to be avoided.

 • Parliament, in the exercise of this power, enacted the Public Employment (Requirement as to Residence) Act, 1957, for a temporary duration.
-By this Act, Parliament empowered the Central Government to make rules, having force for a specified period, prescribing a residential requirement only for appointment to non-Gazetted posts in Andhra Pradesh, Himachal Pradesh, Manipur, and Tripura,
+By this Act, Parliament empowered the Central Government to make rules, having force for a specified period, prescribing a residential requirement only for appointment to non-gazetted posts in Andhra Pradesh, Himachal Pradesh, Manipur, and Tripura,

 • As will be seen in the Chapter on Fundamental Rights, Art.
 15(1), which prohibits discrimination on grounds only of race, religion, caste, sex, or place of birth, does not mention residence.

 • One of these, for instance, is the matter of levying fees for admission to State educational institutions.
-The Supreme Court has held that because discrimination on the ground of residence is not prohibited by Article 15, it is permissible for a State to offer a concession to its residents in the matter of fees for admission to its State Medical college.
+The Supreme Court has held that because discrimination on the grounds of residence is not prohibited by Article 15, it is permissible for a State to offer a concession to its residents in the matter of fees for admission to its State Medical college.

 • So far as the State of Jammu and Kashmir is concerned, the Legislature of the State is authorized” to confer special rights and privileges upon persons permanently resident in the State as respects-